dddrrreee/cs140e-22win/labs/0-trusting-trust/PRELAB.md

 ----------------------------------------------------------------
 ### Acknowledgements

-Thanks to Ian (taking the class now!) for helping greatly improve the writeup.
+Thanks to Ian (who took the class in 2021) for helping greatly improve the writeup.